popphp/docs/getting_started/routing.rst

         'prefix' => 'MyApp\Controller\\'
     ]);

-And the follow routes would be valid due to dynamic route matching:
+And the follow routes would be valid because of dynamic route matching:

 **HTTP**